-We are seeing more and more people install Megaflo heating systems in their home, but what are they and why are they becoming so popular?
-Well a Megaflo is essentially a brand of hot water tank – but the major difference is how they are plumbed in.
+We are seeing more and more people installing Megaflo heating systems in their homes, but what are they and why are they becoming so popular?
+Well, a Megaflo is essentially a brand of hot water tank – but the major difference is how they are plumbed in.

 Megaflo – an unvented hot water cylinder

 Since the volume of water increases as it gets heated, all unvented systems require some sort of expansion vessel to absorb this increased volume.
-The nice thing about the Megaflo models is that they contain an enclosed air bubble within the tank itself, which acts as the expansion vessel so you don’t require an external one – its worth mentioning though that over time the air bubble can be absorbed into the water but this can be recharged as part of the annual boiler service.
+The nice thing about the Megaflo models is that they contain an enclosed air bubble within the tank itself, which acts as the expansion vessel so you don’t require an external one.
+It’s worth mentioning, though, that over time the air bubble can be absorbed into the water; this can be recharged as part of an annual boiler service.

 Like other heating systems, the hot water within the Megaflo can be produced by immersion units (so heated with electricity), boilers or even solar thermal.
-If you buy a twin coil unit, you can feed the tank with two sources of hot water so a boiler plus solar thermal for example.
+If you buy a twin-coil unit, you can feed the tank with two sources of hot water: a boiler plus solar thermal, for example.

 So having looked at the advantages of the Megaflo cylinders, what are the issues with them?
-Well, performance-wise not many, however they are significantly more expensive than other unvented cylinders.
+Well, not many performance-wise, however they are significantly more expensive than other unvented cylinders.

 Unvented systems are also generally more expensive to install compared to heat-only boilers.
 They must be installed by a competent and qualified G3 engineer; this is a legal requirement in the UK and all installations must be certified and registered with the local council.
-This means that your average plumber/heating engineer is not actually going to be allowed to install one in your home.
+This means that your average plumber/heating engineer will not actually be allowed to install one in your home.

 The other issue – and this is not just Megaflo, but all unvented systems – is the high pressures involved.
 Obviously if everything is working correctly then the performance will be great, but all pipework needs to be able to withstand the higher pressures!

-The performance of the Megaflo cylinders though does make them extremely popular – the hot water is delivered to every tap at mains pressure and the tanks themselves are well insulated ensuring they operate very efficiently – but be prepared to pay more if you do look to install one of these in your home!
+The performance of the Megaflo cylinders makes them extremely popular – the hot water is delivered to every tap at mains pressure and the tanks themselves are well insulated, ensuring they operate very efficiently – but be prepared to pay more to install one of these in your home!

-Are you interested in installing home renewables?
-We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.
-You can find one of these tradespeople on our easy to use local installer map.
+Are you interested in installing a Megaflo?
+We have scoured the country for the best installers, so that we can make sure we only recommend those we really trust.
+You can find one of these on our easy to use local installer map.

 Alternatively, if you would like us to find you a local installer, just fill in the form below and we will be in touch shortly!